Create a Persistent Xubuntu Live USB from CD

 3. Insert your USB flash drive.

-Using Startup Disk Creator to create Xubuntu Live USB with persistence
+Using Startup Disk Creator to create Xubuntu Live USB with persistenceb) In older Xubuntu versions:

 Run the Startup Disk Creator in older Xubuntu